 Masculine color scheme and tone.

-Doesn’t show gains or losses from market value to current value over time for total portfolio.
+Doesn’t show gains or losses from market value to current value over time for the total portfolio.

 Doesn’t show gains or losses from market value to current value over time per currency.